katemae/esports-modeling/index.md

 <iframe src="assets/fig/class_imbalance.html" width=800 height=600 frameBorder=0></iframe>

-As seen above, the distribution of the data amongst the six classes does not aligns with their presence out of all champions, nor is the data evenly balances amongst all six classes.
-Because of this class imbalance, we cannot rely on accuracy as our evaluation metric and instead will be using F1-Score per class and averaged for all.
+As seen above, the distribution of the data amongst the six classes does not align with their presence out of all champions, nor is the data evenly balanced amongst all six classes.
+Because of this class imbalance, we cannot rely on accuracy as our evaluation metric and instead will be using the **F1-Score** per each class and averaged for all.

 Now we are ready for predictive modeling!